ebmdatalab/fdaaa_trends/README.md

 `Peer Review Additions` contains some additional statistics and analysis that were added to the paper at the request of peer reviewers.

-### *Programs*
+### *lib*

-The `Programs` directory contains .py files with functions to import for the processing and analysis of the data.
+The `lib` directory contains .py files with functions to import for the processing and analysis of the data including `lifelines_fix.py`  which cosmetically patches the `lifelines` module used for the survival analysis to better display at risk counts.

 ### *Data*